cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 It is RECOMMENDED to encode the (Ya,ADa) and (Yb,ADb) fields on the network by using network\_encode(Y,AD) = lv\_cat(Y,AD).
 I.e. we RECOMMEND to prepend an encoding of the length of the subfields.
-Prepending the length of of all variable-size input strings results in a so-called prefix-free encoding of transcript strings, using terminology introduced in {{CDMP05}}.
+Prepending the length of all variable-size input strings results in a so-called prefix-free encoding of transcript strings, using terminology introduced in {{CDMP05}}.
 This property allows for disregarding length-extension imperfections that come with the commonly used Merkle-Damgard hash function constructions such as SHA256 and SHA512.

 Other alternative network encoding formats which prepend an encoding of the length of variable-size data fields in the protocol messages are equally suitable.